Top Festive Things To Do in New York City in December

 NYC Fun Fact: Did you know Macy’s was the first retail store in NYC to do Holiday window displays?

 Address: 151 W 34th St, New York, NY 10001

 No New York City List is complete without Central Park being on it; December is no exception!
-If you are lucky, you might even have the chance to visit Central Park when it snows, making the whole park look magical.
-Some places to visit in Central Park include Bow Bridge, Bethesda Terrace and Fountain, and Ice Skating!
+If you are lucky, you might even have the chance to visit Central Park when it snows, making the whole park a winter wonderland.

 Address: 455 Madison Ave, New York, NY 10022

 Escape the NYC winter weather and head over to a Broadway Show.
-It’s one of the most iconic things to do while visiting New York City and what better time since it’s likely freezing (or as us New Yorkers might say, “BRICK OUT”) It’s been said that going in person will result in better prices on tickets, so keep that in mind!
+It’s one of the most iconic things to do while visiting New York City, and what better time than in December since it’s likely freezing (or as us New Yorkers might say, “BRICK OUT”)!

 Address: 281 3rd Ave, New York, NY 10010